-Over 2.5 million Medicare beneficiaries rely upon electricity-dependent medical and assistive equipment, such as ventilators and wheel chairs, and cardiac devices in our communities.
-Severe weather and disasters that cause power outages can be life threatening for these individuals.
+Over 2.5 million Medicare beneficiaries rely on electricity-dependent medical equipment, such as ventilators, to live independently in their homes.
+Severe weather and other emergencies, especially those with long power outages, can be life-threatening for these individuals.

 |Geographic Area||Beneficiaries||Electricity-Dependent Beneficiaries|

-Note (1): The map only shows de-identified claims data for Medicare Fee-for-Service and Medicare Advantage (Parts A, B and C) beneficiaries that include Americans aged 65 and over and disabled Americans under age 65.
-This may be an under representation as some claims may not be recorded due to a submission lag or if the Medicare DME rental cap has been reached.
+Note (1): The map uses de-identified claims data, updated monthly, on Medicare Fee-for-Service and Medicare Advantage (Parts A, B and C) beneficiaries, which includes Americans age 65 and over, and disabled Americans under age 65.
+The totals listed here may underestimate the total at-risk Medicare beneficiary population due to certain Medicare policies and processes.

-Note (2): The electricity-dependent number, by location, represents the total number of beneficiaries with claims in our databases from the prior month for: ventilator, BiPAP, internal feeding, IV infusion pump, suction pump, at-home dialysis, electric wheelchair, and electric bed equipment in the past 13 months; oxygen concentrator equipment in the past 36 months; and an implanted cardiac device (i.e. LVAD, RVAD, BIVAD, TAH) in the past 5 years.
-As privacy protection is very important, de-identification methodologies have been implemented including: removal of all personal identifiers; aggregating data totals at the geographic level; and replacing any small cell size between 1 and 10 with an 11.
-Some zip codes may not be represented on the map as they do not have geographical boundaries to map (e.g. post office boxes, a large building, etc.).
-In these instances, we add their total to the geographical zip code where the post office box or building can be found.
+Note (2): The "electricity-dependent" number, by location, represents the total number of beneficiaries with claims in Centers for Medicare and Medicaid Services (CMS) databases from the prior month for: ventilator, BiPAP, enteral feeding machine, intravenous (IV) infusion pump, suction pump, at-home dialysis machine, electric wheelchair, electric scooter, and electric bed equipment in the past 13 months; oxygen concentrator equipment in the past 36 months; and implanted cardiac devices that include left ventricular assistive device (LVAD), right ventricular assistive device (RVAD), bi-ventricular assistive device (BIVAD), and total artificial heart (TAH) in the past 5 years.
+To protect individual privacy, the following de-identification methodologies have been implemented: removal of all personal identifiers; aggregating data totals at the geographic level; and replacing any small cell size between 1 and 10 (e.g., a ZIP Code with only 3 individuals ) with an 11.
+Some ZIP Codes may not be represented on the map because they do not have geographical boundaries (e.g. post office boxes, a large building, etc.).
+In these instances, we add their total to the geographical ZIP Code where the post office box or building can be found.

-Note (4): Information regarding the Natural Hazards can be found from the different sources' webpages:
+Note (5): Information regarding the Natural Hazards can be found from the source webpages: